Irides: Master of Blocks: Development

-Irides didn't make the projected 06/07 release date, however it is the only project GSP announced at MGC that was completed.
+Irides did not make the projected 2006–2007 release window, however it is the only project GSP announced at MGC that was completed.
 When asked why it took four years to complete the development of the game Loosen said:

-IRiDES was released in December 2009 by GOAT Store Publishing for Dreamcast.
-It was their first game in 3 years.
+Irides was released in December 2009 by GOAT Store Publishing for Dreamcast.
+It was their first game release in three years.
 The game's release date was revealed alongside Rush Rush Rally Racing by RedSpotGames, a game that was once scheduled to be published by Goat Store.